What is the difference between MIL-STD-810G and MIL-STD-810H? [PDFs]

 “Standardization documents are developed and used for products, materials and processes that have multiple applications to promote commonality and interoperability among the Military Departments and the Defense Agencies and between the United States and its allies, and to limit the variety of items in the military supply system,” the Department’s website states.

-In a nutshell, by establishing equipment consistency and compatibility, these standards safeguard against equipment incongruity, inefficiency, ineffectiveness or failure in the field.
+In a nutshell, by establishing equipment consistency and compatibility, these standards safeguard against equipment incongruity, inefficiency, ineffectiveness and failure in the field.

-Military standards are a vital part of product development for companies that sell equipment to the branches of the military, which need to ensure that their equipment can sustain and continue functioning properly despite potential damage.
+Military standards are a vital part of product development for companies that sell equipment to the branches of the military, which need to ensure that equipment can sustain and continue functioning properly despite environmental risks and potential damage.

-A MIL-STD is also sometimes referred to as a MIL-SPEC, which stands for military specification.
-When shopping for or reading about MIL-STD-certified products, you’ll often see them referred to as, for instance, a MIL-SPEC server or a MIL-SPEC computer.
+MIL-STD is also sometimes referred to as a MIL-SPEC, which stands for military specification.
+When shopping for or reading about MIL-STD-certified products, you’ll often see them referred to as a MIL-SPEC server or a MIL-SPEC computer.
+This just means that they meet some sort of military specification, such as MIL-STD-810.

 Photo: One of the tests that a MIL-STD-810-certified rugged server may undergo is the explosive atmosphere test, which assesses whether the system can operate in a fuel-air atmosphere without causing an explosion.